|Guide||♦||22 Triplogs||0 Topics|

 Lee wasn't the only person to attempt to make money from the vicinity of the Ferry.
 Charles Spencer was a man with a dream to mine gold out of the Chinle Formation's shales using mechanical separation of the gold from the matrix with a coal-fired steam-powered separator.
-In order to bring coal for his mining operation, Spencer commissioned a paddle-wheel steamer, the largest boat on the Colorado north of Black Canyon, to bring coal from his mine in Warm Creek, some 25 miles upstream.
-The transportation of the coal proved to be so inefficient, with the boat needing almost a full load of coal to complete a round trip (and grounding often in the process), and the gold in the Chinle too fine to mechanically extract that when the steam boat (grandiosely named the "Charles H. Spencer") sunk in a few feet of water near the Ferry, the whole operation was abandoned.
-Other miners too attempted to make their fortune out of the Chinle in the 1950's during the Uranium boom, but the ore was not as concentrated at the Ferry as it was in other places across the Colorado Plateau, and very little ore was every removed before the claims were abandoned.
-The Ferry, however, continued to operate until the 1920's, when the Navajo Bridge, a few miles downstream, made the ferry crossing obsolete.
-On the last run of the Ferry, however, it capsized, killing several of its final passengers, as though to underscore the difficulties of crossing the Colorado by ferry.
+To bring coal for his mining operation, Spencer commissioned a paddle-wheel steamer, the largest boat on the Colorado north of Black Canyon, to bring coal from his mine in Warm Creek, some 25 miles upstream.
+The transportation of the coal proved to be so inefficient, with the boat needing almost a full load of coal to complete a round trip (and often grounding in the process), and the gold in the Chinle too fine to mechanically extract that when the steamboat (grandiosely named the "Charles H. Spencer") sunk in a few feet of water near the Ferry, the whole operation was abandoned.
+Other miners also attempted to make their fortune out of the Chinle in the 1950s during the Uranium boom.
+Still, the ore was not as concentrated at the Ferry as it was in other places across the Colorado Plateau, and very little ore was ever removed before the claims were abandoned.
+The Ferry, however, continued to operate until the 1920s, when the Navajo Bridge, a few miles downstream, made the ferry crossing obsolete.
+On the last run of the Ferry, however, it capsized, killing several of its final passengers, as though to underscore the difficulties of crossing the Colorado River by ferry.

 Now Lee's Ferry serves as a jumping-off point for rafting trips heading into the Grand Canyon.
-Most days between early spring and late fall trips can be seen preparing at the launch ramp near the trail head.
-Lee's Ferry is also a common exit point for those who have been hiking the Paria River Canyon, as the Paria surrenders its waters to the Colorado just downstream of the Ferry.
-Lee's Ferry is also popular with fishermen, with the Glen Canyon section of the river below the dam being Blue Ribbon trout waters.
+Most days between early spring and late fall trips can be seen preparing at the launch ramp near the trailhead.
+Lee's Ferry is also a common exit point for those who have been hiking the Paria River Canyon.
+The Paria surrenders its waters to the Colorado River just downstream of the Ferry.
+Lee's Ferry is also popular with fishers, with the Glen Canyon section of the river below the dam being Blue Ribbon trout waters.

-The trail continues winding down along the river, crossing over a few small gullys, until it reaches a broad, flat area with a few dead cottonwood trees, and the remains of some small buildings.
-These are the old Ferry buildings, where patrons and operators would wait for customers or for the ferry to return.
-On the ground in a few places around this area are sections of very large cables - the remains of the Ferry's guide cable.
-Across the river can be seen the remains of the old trail that originally led away from the Ferry on the south side of the river.
-The trail can be followed a little ways further upstream, but eventually comes to an end against a sheer cliff.
+The trail continues winding down along the river, crossing over a few small gullies, until it reaches a broad, flat area with a few dead cottonwood trees and the remains of some small buildings.
+These are the old Ferry buildings, where patrons and operators would wait for customers or the ferry to return.
+On the ground in a few places around this area are sections of huge cables - the remains of the Ferry's guide cable.
+The remains of the old trail that originally led away from the Ferry on the south side of the river can be seen across the river.
+The trail can be followed a little further upstream but eventually comes to an end against a sheer cliff.
 Turn around, and make your way back to the parking area.
 There are restrooms and water available there.

 Check out the Triplogs.